Art & Design

 What you will experience

-You will explore the creative process as a whole, and in doing that you will produce a high quality portfolio over the course of a year.
-The course is made up of various pieces of project work, and will provide you with your opportunity to develop valuable skills in drawing and computer arts.
+You will explore the creative process as a whole, and as a result you will produce a high quality portfolio over the course of the year.
+You will complete various pieces of project work and get the opportunity to develop valuable skills in drawing and computer arts.

 English language requirements